Q: I want to add my own money through payroll deduction into the 401(k) Fund. How do I do this?

 Q: Can I put my Vacation & Holiday check into the 401(k) Fund?

 A: No. The V&H pay is considered after-tax money, which means that taxes have already been paid.
 Therefore, this type of money cannot be deposited into the 401(k) Fund.
-As previously mentioned, employee contributions must come directly from wages through payroll deduction.
+Employee contributions must come directly from wages through payroll deduction.

 Q: I'll be working for a new employer soon.
 Do I need to complete a new form?

-A: If you want to continue your payroll deduction, yes, you have to complete a new form.
+A: If you want to continue your 401(k) contributions, yes, you have to complete a new form.
 You need to complete a new form each time you move to a new employer.

 Q: Can I take this money out at any time?

 A: If you are under 55 years of age, you have to have no work hours from any signatory contractor for 12 consecutive months to take out your 401(k) monies.
-If you are age 55 - 64, you have to have no work hours for 6 consecutive months.
-If you are age 65 and over, it's no work hours for 1 month.
-(Please refer to the Fund Booklet for more details.)
+If you are retired between ages 55 - 64, you have to have no work hours for 6 consecutive months.
+If you are retired on or after age 65 and over, you have to have no work hours for 1 month.
+(Please refer to the Fund Summary Plan Description or Benefit Booklet for more details.)

 Q: What if I am going through a hardship in my life, can I take the money out earlier?

 A: The 401(k) hardship provision only applies to employee contributions that were deducted from your paychecks.
-They do not apply to the $1.50 Employer Contribution.
+They do not apply to any Employer Contributions made to your 401(k) account.
 And per IRS regulations, hardship withdrawals are only allowed for the following reasons:

 - Medical care expenses not covered by insurance carrier